kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

 > [!WARNING]
 >  Having both the Oathkeeper and Istio `jwt` access strategies defined is not supported.
 Access
 > strategies `noop`, `allow`, or `no_auth` cannot be used with any other access strategy on the same **spec.rules.path**.
+> Mixing secure and unsecure access strategies is not supported.

 **Status:**